 Experiencing the history of Berlin has to include a trabant.

 As much as I loved exploring Berlin’s history in miniature form, the trabant ‘ride’ at the end was a wonderful surprise.
-This is a new addition for visitors to Little Big City Berlin in summer 2020, so I am not going to spoil the surprise.
 From what I saw though, adults loved this as much as the children.
 A delightful and light-hearted end to a fascinating experience, that manages to capture much of Berlin’s character.
 Go and see for yourself!

 To continue this wonderful experience out on the streets of Berlin, I recommend a 75 Minute Drive Around Berlin in a Trabant.
 You will even get a souvenir Trabant drivers license.
 Or immerse yourself in the history of this iconic automobile and visit the Berlin Trabi Museum, which has 14 models, including a camping Trabant and military models.